payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/slack-notifier.md

 In order to allow the notification service to log events on a Slack channel of your choice, you must fulfill the following requirements first:

-* Have created an Slack account with the your domain organization (for example **payara.slack.com**)
+* Have created a Slack account within your organization's domain (for example **payara.slack.com**)
-* Have an Slack account with access to configure API integrations
+* Have an Slack account with granted permissions to create channels and configure API integrations.
-* Create a channel that will be used by the notification service to log notification events
+* Have created a Slack channel which will be used by the notification service to report notification events.

-Once you have completed these requirements, you can configure an [Incoming Webhook integration](https://api.slack.com/incoming-webhooks) to this channel.
-An Incoming Webhook is the simplest integration mechanism that Slack provides, in that they make use of normal HTTP requests with a _JSON_ payload that includes the message text and additional options to format incoming messages to the channel.
+Once you have completed these requirements, you can configure an [Incoming Webhook integration](https://api.slack.com/incoming-webhooks) for the channel.
+An _Incoming Webhook_ is the simplest integration mechanism that Slack provides, in that they make use of normal HTTP requests with a _JSON_ payload that includes the message text and additional options to format incoming messages to the channel.

 ## 2.1 Configure Incoming WebHook